-Now I bought loofah from our health food store that sells local produce for about $5.
+For this project, I bought loofah from our local health food store that also sells locally grown organic produce.
+The cost for one gigantic loofah was only $5.
 You can also buy a whole loofah online at Amazon for around $10.
-Of the loofah I purchased I made 4 soap bars, watched Carly eat about 3 inches of the thing and I still have over half of it left.
+With the loofah I purchased I made 4 soap bars, watched Carly eat about 3 inches of the thing and I still have over half of it left.
 And so there you have it.
 Dogs AND chickens love loofah.
 And you will, too, once you scrub a dub with one of these awesome loofah soaps.
-Let’s get it!

 For this project you will need: